maiziex/HybridImpute/README.md

 X_hybrid = HybridImpute(X_incomplete)
 ```

-To use additional information for `HybridImpute`, for example: protein to protein interaction
+To use additional information for `HybridImpute`, use optional arguments.
+For example: protein to protein interaction
-try optional arguments: ProteinToProtein_feature.txt
 ```
 X_hybrid = HybridImpute(X_incomplete,optional="ProteinToProtein_feature.txt")
 ```